Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Kentucky state parks require a completed permit application, proof of liability insurance, and a copy of pilot license (either TRUST test completion for recreational or FAA Part 107 certificate for commercial).
-All three documents must be submitted through parks.ky.gov.
-Some state parks located on U.S. Army Corps of Engineers property require additional Corps approval in addition to state permit.
+Kentucky State Parks require a permit application for any drone use, including commercial photography.
+Permit application must include: (1) completed permit application, (2) proof of liability insurance, and (3) copy of pilot credential (TRUST for recreational flyers, FAA Part 107 for commercial operators).
+All three documents must be submitted before application will be processed.
+Some Kentucky state parks sit on U.S. Army Corps of Engineers land; if flight crosses Corps property, a separate request must be filed with the Corps in addition to state permit.

 6